NullVoxPopuli/ember-resources/docs/docs/ember.md

 This technique with using a function is nothing special to ember-resources, and can be used with any other data / class / etc as well.

-Further, if multiple reactive arguments are needed with individual reactive behavior, you may instead decide to have your `resourceFactory` receive an object.
+Further, if multiple reactive arguments are needed with individual reactive behavior, you may instead decide to have your wrapping function receive an object.

 <details><summary>about resourceFactory</summary>

 `resourceFactory` is a pass-through function purely for telling ember to invoke the underlying resource immediately after invoking the `resourceFactory` function.

+This is why we don't use its return value: it's the same as what you pass to it.

 Without `resourceFactory`, ember would need extra internal changes to support primitives that don't yet exist within the framework to, by convention, decide to _double-invoke_ the functions.